 We went through immigration, picked up our bags and started to look for the “Lost & Found” office since I was hoping to pick up my laptop that was left behind on the way to France.
 Hurrah!
 I found it.
 This was the highlight of the day—seriously, only in Canada you can misplace your laptop in the busiest airport in the country and pick it up at the same place two weeks later!

 The flight to Ottawa was delayed, which was just as well since we were late at the gate too.
 Mark showed no sign of slowing down and ran around the Terminal while Feng and I took turn to use the bathroom and take a break.

-Mark finally passed out for thirty minute on the way to Ottawa and was very cranky when I had to wake him up.
-Our luggage took forever to come… and it didn’t help that I had my mother-in-law micro-managing the process.
+Mark finally passed out for thirty minutes on the way to Ottawa and was very cranky when I had to wake him up.
+Our luggage took forever to come… and it didn’t help that I had my mother-in-law micromanaging the process.

 And home we are.
-I am dealing with tons of laundry, our phone line and Internet connection are out of service (thanks Bell!) and it’s freezing cold.
+I am dealing with a ton of laundry, our phone line and Internet connection are out of service (thanks Bell!) and it’s freezing cold.